cxzhang4/lmu_munich-revealjs/README.md

 ---
 ```

-If you wanted to use other [reveal.js features in quarto](https://quarto.org/docs/presentations/revealjs/), add the options under the `illinois-revealjs` format.
+If you wanted to use other [reveal.js features in quarto](https://quarto.org/docs/presentations/revealjs/), add the options under the `lmu_munich-revealjs` format.
 For example, we can use the [`chalkboard`](https://quarto.org/docs/presentations/revealjs/presenting.html#chalkboard) feature by setting:

 ```yaml
 format: